KGB33/ClassicComputerScienceProblems/README.md

         1. _Circuit Board Layout_
             > Fit different sized NxM rectangles into an AxB rectangle.
         1. _Suduku Solver_
             > Solves Suduku Puzzles, albeit very slowly.
-The more clues provided the faster it.
+The more clues provided the faster it is.
+            (17 Clues --> 32 hours, 36 Clues --> 5s)